 Step Two.
 Expand on the three OFD Base Words

 Step Three.
-Organize + Combining the Olive Fox Design Word Maps
+Organize + Combine the Olive Fox Design Word Maps

 I found through the combination process there were certain words that I tended to focus on- olive being the one shown here.
 To help prevent too much anchoring, make sure you are going back to your organized list and coming up with new combinations.